 This pair of townhouses are located in a tree-lined street in Balwyn.
 The street preserves a strong and consistent built character with original houses which puts the onus on the design of any new buildings to integrate within the existing fabric without mimicking the existing houses.

-Architecture, Interior Design & Construction Stage Services
+Planning, Architecture, Interior Design & Construction Stage Services

 The townhouses are designed as a contemporary interpretation of the forms, features and materiality evident in the street.
 An asymmetrical design allows this house to actively contribute to the single dwelling character of the street whilst offering two separate dwellings with very different layouts, orientation and outdoor aspects.